glomatico/votify/README.md

    pip install votify
    ```
 2. Set up the cookies file.
-   - Move the cookies file to the directory where you’ll run Votify and rename it to `cookies.txt`.
+   - Move the cookies file to the directory where you'll run Votify and rename it to `cookies.txt`.
    - Alternatively, specify the path to the cookies file using command-line arguments or the config file.
 3. Set up the .wvd file.
-   - Move the cookies file to the directory where you’ll run Votify and rename it to `device.wvd`.
+   - Move the cookies file to the directory where you'll run Votify and rename it to `device.wvd`.
    - Alternatively, specify the path to the cookies file using command-line arguments or the config file.

 ## Usage